ccarro30/prota-factorio-server/README.md

 ### Updating
 I'm still working out a better solution to pulling down new versions of this project as a whole.
 But when it comes to updating or changing the Factorio version the server is running or updating any mods, it is trivial to do this maintenance yourself.
+More information below.

 #### Change Factorio Version
 1. Stop the server using `docker-compose down` in the directory of your instance